jamie-anson/MIse-en-place/mise-en-place-output/context-cards/handleContextCards.md

 ### `handleContextCards`

-**Summary:** This function handles context cards in a VS Code extension by taking in a message, extension context, and webview as parameters.
+**Summary:** This function handles context cards in a VS Code extension by taking in a message, extension context, and webview.

 **Signature:** `async function handleContextCards(message: any, context: vscode.ExtensionContext, webview: vscode.Webview)`